leweex95/voicegenhub/README.md

 ## Concurrency and Memory Management

 **Async Concurrency (Recommended):**
-- Use the `batch` command for safe concurrent processing within a single process
+- Use the `synthesize` command with multiple texts for safe concurrent processing within a single process
 - Models are loaded once and shared across concurrent jobs
 - Prevents out-of-memory (OOM) errors from duplicate model loading
 - Automatic provider-specific limits ensure stability